alekcz/maji/README.md

-# mojojo package
+# Maji Studio

-An atom package for prototyping interactions using mo.js
+An atom package for prototyping interactions using mo.js and framer.js.

 ## Status

-In development
+Activity: In active development
+Stability: Unknown (assume unstable)